hujhax/austin-improv-wiki/Troupes/Celebrity Alter Ego.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>
+Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+>
-<p>Andy Warhol, Black Hole Wrestler?</p>
+> Andy Warhol, Black Hole Wrestler?
-<p>Ghandi, Tornado Whisperer?</p>
+>
+> Ghandi, Tornado Whisperer?
+>
-<p>Josef Stalin, Hornet Salesman?</p>
+> Josef Stalin, Hornet Salesman?
+>
-<p>Joan of Arc, Zombie Consultant?</p></blockquote>
+> Joan of Arc, Zombie Consultant?

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do scenes based on audience suggestions about the secret occupations of historical and mythical figures, a la Abraham Lincoln, Vampire Hunter.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do scenes based on audience suggestions about the secret occupations of historical and mythical figures, a la Abraham Lincoln, Vampire Hunter.

 ## Media
 ### Videos